-Based on the need for a standardized method and a “common language” for describing the results of cancer treatment, the RECIST standard was introduced in 2000, and has since been upgraded several times.
+Based on the need for a standardized method for describing the results of cancer treatment, the RECIST (Response Evaluation Criteria in Solid Tumors) standard was introduced in 2000, and has since been upgraded several times.
 RECIST can be seen as a set of published rules that define when tumors in cancer patients improve (“respond”), stay the same (“stabilize”), or get worse (“progress”) during treatment.

 The RECIST 1.0 standard included four categories of response to describe treatment progression:

 For example, PR according to RECIST 1.0 was defined as a >30% decrease in the sum of target lesion.
 PD was defined as a >20% increase of the sum of target lesion, or the appearance of new lesions, or unequivocal progression of non-target lesions.
 A new revision of the standard, RECIST 1.1, was released in 2009.

 With the rapid introduction of immunotherapies over the past decade, anti-tumor response may take longer as compared to cytotoxic agent response, and durable stable disease may represent anti-tumor activity.
 This entails a need for a longer follow-up time to verify “clinically insignificant” progressive disease (PD).

 In general, the tumor response to immunotherapy can be described according to four patterns, some of which differ from the traditional response to cytotoxic chemotherapy.
 These are illustrated in Figure 1 showing the change in tumor size and, in some cases, the introduction of new metastasis (inspiration by Wochok et al., 2009).